-PART 16-CONTINUING DISCLOSURE UNDER RULE 15C2-12
+PART 15-CONTINUING DISCLOSURE UNDER RULE 15C2-12

-At the time the Remarketed Bonds were issued, the State undertook in a written agreement for the benefit of the holders of the Remarketed Bonds (the "Agreement") to provide to each Nationally Recognized Municipal Securities Information Repository (each, a "Repository"), and if and when one is established, the New York State Information Depository, on an annual basis on or before 120 days after the end of each fiscal year, financial information and operating data concerning the State and the sources of revenue for the Local Government Assistance Tax Fund of the type included in this Remarketing Circular, referred to herein as "Annual Information" and described in more detail below.
-The Comptroller is required by existing law to issue audited annual financial statements of the State, prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), within 120 days after the close of the State fiscal year, and the State also undertook to provide to each such Repository and to the State Information Depository, if any, the State's annual financial statements prepared in accordance with GAAP and audited by an independent firm of certified public accountants in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, if and when such statements are available.
-In addition, the Corporation will undertake, for the benefit of the holders of the Remarketed Bonds, to provide to each such Repository or to the Municipal Securities Rulemaking Board (the "MSRB"), and to the State Information Depository, if any, (i) no later than 120 days after the end of each of its fiscal years, audited financial statements of the Corporation for such fiscal year and (ii) in a timely manner, the notices described below.
-If audited financial statements of the State or the Corporation are not available by the required filing date, then unaudited financial statements are required to be provided and such audited financial statements are required to be delivered to each Repository and to the State Information Depository if and when they become available.
+In order to assist the Underwriters in complying with the provisions of paragraph (b)(5) of Rule 15c2-12 promulgated by the Securities and Exchange Commission ("Rule 15c2-12"), the State will undertake in a written agreement for the benefit of the holders of the Series 2010A Subordinate Bonds (the "Agreement") to provide in electronic form to the Electronic Municipal Market Access System ("EMMA") maintained by the Municipal Securities Rulemaking Board ("MSRB"), as the sole repository for the central filing of electronic disclosure pursuant to Rule 15c2-12, on an annual basis on or before 120 days after the end of each fiscal year, commencing with the fiscal year ending March 31, 2010, financial information and operating data concerning the State and the sources of revenue for the Local Government Assistance Tax Fund of the type included in this Official Statement, referred to herein as "Annual Information" and described in more detail below.
+The Comptroller is required by existing law to issue audited annual financial statements of the State, prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), within 120 days after the close of the State fiscal year, and the State will also undertake to provide to the MSRB through its EMMA system, the State's annual financial statements prepared in accordance with GAAP and audited by an independent firm of certified public accountants in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, if and when such statements are available.
+In addition, the Corporation will undertake, for the benefit of the holders of the Series 2010A Subordinate Bonds, to provide to the MSRB through its EMMA system, (i) no later than 120 days after the end of each of its fiscal years, commencing with the fiscal year ending March 31, 2010, audited financial statements of the Corporation for such fiscal year and (ii) in a timely manner, the notices described below.
+If audited financial statements of the State or the Corporation are not available by the required filing date, then unaudited financial statements are required to be provided and such audited financial statements are required to be delivered to the MSRB through its EMMA system if and when they become available.